MangDL/MangDL/docs/README.md

 - [ ] Fully opt-in 99% configureable (mostly opinionated) analytics for new and some sampled features

 ### Side Quests

+- [ ] Installation instructions for Android users

 - [ ] Package update notifier